You are currently viewing 12 photos from my long layover in Kyiv in 2017 (and a preview of 2 of the best tips for cheap travel)

 It’s a war in a “Western” and modern country.

-Having said that, I’ll just add that having been to 67 countries… there are really modern buildings everywhere.
+Having said that, I’ll just add that having been to 71 countries… there are really modern buildings everywhere.

 When I went to Iraq just before the pandemic, I took pictures that could easily look like they were taken in countries that are popular with the typical tourists who always stick to Western Europe or North America.

 That’s actually one of the things that strike me the most about my journey around the world and my quest to go to every country.
-Everything is becoming more and more similar everywhere, and that’s why I, for one, am looking for a change of scenery and a culture shock above everything else (like in Transnistria, a non-existing “country” I recently introduced you to, which is sadly perhaps the next one on Putin’s list).
+Everything is becoming more and more similar everywhere, and that’s why I, for one, am looking for a change of scenery and a culture shock above everything else.
+Like in Transnistria, a non-existing “country” I recently introduced you to, which is sadly perhaps the next one on Putin’s list.

 Every day that goes by, it’ll become more and more challenging to feel that shock, unfortunately.